 Proper race day fueling can really impact your performance during long distance races – which means that forgetting your fuel or trying something new can lead to a miserable race.

-It’s important to make sure you have your usual fuel, plenty of it, and a plan for hydration the day before the race.
+When planning what to do before a half marathon or marathon, you’ll want time to make sure you have fuel, plenty of it, and a hydration plan for race morning.
 Set everything out so you won’t forget it – and don’t forget to plan for how and where you are going to store your fuel on the run.

-Be sure to enjoy a carb-heavy dinner the night before your race to help your body stock up on fast-acting sugars for the long distance in the morning.
+Be sure to enjoy a carb-heavy dinner the night before your race to help your body stock up on fast-acting sugars for the long distance you’ll complete in the morning.

 Picking something simple is often best, as it helps avoid any unwanted or unexpected digestive issues throughout the night and during the race.